HSBC Building (Sungai Petani): Description

 The HSBC Building was designed in the Indo-Saracenic style by David McLeod Craik of Swan & MacLaren.
 The ground floor, about 80 square feet (7.43 square metres), consists of the banking hall, two strong rooms, a large muniment room, and the sub-agent's office.
-The upper floor has quarters for the sub-agent and assistant drawing room, dining rooms, four bedrooms and bathrooms, verandahs with a central court and two stair cases and entrance halls from the street.
+The upper floor has quarters for the sub-agent and assistant drawing room, dining rooms, four bedrooms and bathrooms, verandahs with a central court and two staircases and entrance halls from the street.
 The building also have an annex for outhouses and servants' quarters.
 The main feature of the building is the Mughal cupola and dome at the corner over the main entrance to the bank, engraved with the date of the building and the coat of arms of Kedah.

 Construction and materials

 The building structure consists of brick and reinforced concrete, with teak used for the staircases, floors, doors and louvred windows and the floor covered in "Malkin" floor tiles.
 Construction was commenced by the contractor Tang Chong Cheang, of Penang and Sungai Petani and supervised by the engineering firm Hubert Courtney of Penang.
 The building's electric lighting was provided by Huttenbach, Lazarus and Sons.
 The interior was furnished with Jacobean style teak counter and furniture by Pritchard & Co.
 Ltd.